‘Tis the season for dealing with winter coats and car seats for our young ones.

 - Put them in their infant carrier.

 - Secure on the harness straps nice and snug (remember if you can pinch the material together between your thumb and finger it’s too loose, as seen in the picture).

 - Top them of with a hat and some blankets over the top of the harness straps and carry baby out to the car.

 - As the car warms up you can remove blankets and replace them over baby when you arrive at your destination to get out of the car.
-This also helps ensure baby doesn’t get overheated.
+This also helps ensure baby doesn’t get overheated during the car ride.

 For toddlers and preschoolers: